awsdocs/amazon-sagemaker-developer-guide/doc_source/apache-spark-example1.md

   ```

   For simplicity, we use the same `DataFrame` as input to the `transform` method that we used for model training in this example\.
 The `transform` method does the following:
-  + Serializes the `features` column in the input `DataFrame` to protobuf and sends it to the Amazon SageMaker endpoint for inference\.
+  + Serializes the `features` column in the input `DataFrame` to protobuf and sends it to the SageMaker endpoint for inference\.
   + Deserializes the protobuf response into the two additional columns \(`distance_to_cluster` and `closest_cluster`\) in the transformed `DataFrame`\.

   The `show` method gets inferences to the first 20 rows in the input `DataFrame`: